matthewdau85/APGMS-Final/runbooks/ops.md

 ## Regulator Access
 - Only the regulator auth/session bootstrap is wired today.
 Evidence catalogue, monitoring snapshots, and bank summary routes remain TODO; direct auditors to the compliance backlog for progress before promising those controls.

+## Compliance Monitoring & Designated Accounts
+- Payroll/POS ingestion now writes into the `PayrollContribution` and `PosTransaction` ledgers via `shared/src/ledger/ingest.ts`.
+The nightly worker applies those entries to the `PAYGW_BUFFER` and `GST_BUFFER` pools, then validates the balances against the most recent `BasCycle` obligations through `ensureDesignatedAccountCoverage` (`shared/src/ledger/designated-account.ts`), surfacing `DESIGNATED_FUNDS_SHORTFALL` alerts if transfers would overdraw the buffers.
+- When alerts fire, re-ingest missing payroll or POS transactions, rerun the reconciliation job, and document the incident inside the audit log and the compliance dashboard before contacting the business or ATO.
+The dashboard should display pending contributions, outstanding alerts, and any penalty/remission discussions so ops teams can track high-risk BAS lodgments.
+- Automated compliance notifications should remind teams about upcoming lodgments, call out imposed penalties/interest, and record proactive remediation steps so the system can later show evidence for remission requests or payment-plan negotiations.